Lena Horne Sings Your Requests

 Lena Sings Your Requests is a 1963 studio album by Lena Horne, arranged by Bob Florence and Marty Paich.
-After a long and successful partnership with RCA Victor, where Horne was signed between 1955-1962, Lena Horne signed at the lesser known Charter label releasing only two albums on the label both in 1963.
-This the first was recorded in Hollywood on January the 15th and 17th 1963 and released in the spring of 1963 on the Charter label.
+After a seven year successful partnership with RCA Victor, Lena Horne recorded two albums for the lesser known Charter label, both released in 1963.
+This, the first, was recorded in Hollywood on January 15th and 17th 1963 and released later that Spring.
 For this album Horne returned to re-record many songs that she had previously recorded in the 1940s and 1950s, several of which she had performed on screen, such as "Honeysuckle Rose" and "Can't Help Lovin' That Man".
 The album also features the fourth studio recording of the song "Stormy Weather" by Lena Horne.
 The album was reissued on CD in 2008 by Fresh Sound Records together with the album Lena Like Latin.